tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

   @Get('upload')
   getPresignedUploadUrl(@Query() queryDto: GetPresignedUploadUrlQueryDto) {

   // Business logique could be added here or in some nestjs guards

     const { mimeType, fileSize } = queryDto;
-		// Request presigned url to the file storage and returns it return this.fileStorageService.getPresignedUploadUrl(mimeType, fileSize);
+  // Request presigned url to the file storage and returns it
+    return this.fileStorageService.getPresignedUploadUrl(mimeType, fileSize);
   }
 }
 ```

-### Download a file from file storage with a presigned URL.
+### Download a file from file storage with a presigned URL

 Read access to a file can also be restricted by using presigned URLs for downloading.
 The mechanism is very similar to the one presented in the upload section.